 The CDC also recommends that you conduct daily health checkups with your team, either in-person or virtually.
 That can mean either a quick chat to see how everyone is feeling or perhaps even temperature screenings before anyone steps into the facility.
 Remind employees also about current social distancing guidelines and create policies that avoid them gathering in groups any more than is needed.

 Review the CDC’s General Business FAQ page for more information on maintaining covid safety during the reopening phase.

 Keep a Clean Work Environment

 The CDC guidelines for cleaning and disinfecting your facility recommend a multi-tiered approach to keeping a safe workspace.
 As long as none of your employees is known to have had or been exposed to COVID-19, it suffices to clean once a day to remove any viral particles that could accumulate on surfaces.
 That said, some circumstances will call for more frequent cleaning, such as:

 - When some office areas are particularly more heavily trafficked than others.

-- There’s been a recent spike of transmission rates in your area.
+- There’s been a recent spike in transmission rates in your area.

 - Several employees are immune-compromised and at higher risk of illness.

 How you clean is going to depend on the specific layout of your facility.
 Prioritize surfaces that are touched a lot since, in general, that signifies a higher risk of contamination.